Algernon Seymour, 7th Duke of Somerset: Family

 Somerset died in 1750 and was buried in the Northumberland Vault, within Westminster Abbey.
 He was one of the richest landowners in England, but as he died with no surviving son his estates were split after his death.
 The ducal title passed to a distant cousin, Edward Seymour, 8th Duke of Somerset.
-The earldom of Northumberland and most of the traditional Percy estates passed to his daughter and her husband (see Alnwick Castle, Northumberland House and Syon House).
-Petworth House in Sussex passed to the Duke's nephew Charles Wyndham, 2nd Earl of Egremont.
+The earldom of Northumberland and most of the traditional Percy estates in Northumbria and Yorkshire passed to his daughter and her husband (see Alnwick Castle, Northumberland House and Syon House).
+Petworth House in Sussex, along with the Percy Cumbrian and East Yorkshire estates passed to the Duke's nephew Charles Wyndham, 2nd Earl of Egremont.
 Later dukes of Somerset lived at Maiden Bradley, a far more modest estate than those already mentioned, and for a short while at Stover House, Teigngrace, Devon and at Berry Pomeroy, Devon.